The return to the hard state of GX 339-4 as seen by Suzaku: Results

 In Fig. \ref{compardincer}, we have reported our best fit results with those obtained by \cite{din12}.
-The authors use the RXTE/PCA data during the same outburst decay (from MJD 55559.58 to MJD 55649.64).
+These authors use the RXTE/PCA data during the same outburst decay (from MJD 55559.58 to MJD 55649.64).
 They used also a {\sc diskbb + power law} model, as well as neutral absorption (due to their limited band pass at low energy, they fixed the hydrogen column density at 5 $\times 10^{21}$ $cm^{-2}$)\footnote{They also added a smeared edge at a fixed energy of 10 keV to fit the iron K absorption edge seen around 7.1 keV.} so that our results can be safely compared to theirs.
 As can be seen on Fig. \ref{compardincer}, both best fits parameter values agree very well one with each other.
 Compared to RXTE however, the lower limit of the energy band of the XIS suzaku instrument allows to follow the disappearance of the {\sc diskbb} component down to lower flux and lower inner disk temperature.